danieltharp/o5command/kubernetes/README.md

 ## Installing Services

 Generally via Helm, and detailed in each service's `README.md` file.
+Note the current order of operations is:
+1. kyverno
+2. cert-manager
+3. gloo
+4. olm
+5. keycloak

 ## Upgrading Services